r3zakalhor/Post-Duplication-Fate-Framework/README.md

 To infer post-duplication fates of an aevol simulation, we need to do the following steps in order:

-A) First, we have to compile aevol code:
+1) Compile edited Aevol:

+  cd edited aevol
-Compile Aevol with the following commands: mkdir build (create build directory at aevol) cd aevol/build cmake -DCMAKE_BUILD_TYPE=Release .. make
+  mkdir build (create build directory at "edited aevol" directory) cd build cmake -DCMAKE_BUILD_TYPE=Release .. make